hazelcast/hazelcast-code-samples/hazelcast-integration/eureka/springboot-embedded/README.md

 In this case, Hazelcast will be registered under the name "HAZELCAST-SEPARATE-CLIENT" and the application will be registered under the name "SPRING-BOOT-APPLICATION".

-Start the first application.
+With such configuration you can start two Spring Boot applications.

     $ java -jar hazelcast-separate-client/target/hazelcast-separate-client-0.1-SNAPSHOT.jar --server.port=8081 --hazelcast.port=5703

-Then, start the second application.

     $ java -jar hazelcast-separate-client/target/hazelcast-separate-client-0.1-SNAPSHOT.jar --server.port=8080 --hazelcast.port=5701

 Hazelcast members should form a cluster together as in the previous section.
 You should also see two separate entries in the Eureka web console.

 ![Eureka Hazelcast Separate Client](markdown/eureka-hazelcast-separate-client.png)

-## 2.3 Hazelcast reusing Eureka Client with Metadata
+## 2.3 Hazelcast reusing Eureka Client (Metadata)

 Sometimes, you may not want to have Hazelcast registered as a separate application in Eureka.
 After all, Hazelcast is not a separate application, but a library embedded inside your Spring Boot application.
 In that case the Eureka plugin provides a solution to store the information about Hazelcast `host` and `port` in the Metadata of the application itself, by using the same Eureka client as the application.